Battle of Skerki Bank: Battle

 Folgore had attacked before receiving Cocchia's order and at 00:47 fired three torpedoes to port at Aurora, at a range underestimated at 1500 yd and turned away.
 Sirius caught a freighter in one of its searchlights and at 00:50 Folgore turned tightly to port and fired its last three torpedoes at the searchlight; the torpedoes missed but two hits were claimed by mistake.
 Folgore made to the south-west at 27 kn but at 00:52 it was hit by nine shells from Argonaut causing severe flooding and a large fire.
 Folgore listed by 20° and capsized at 01:16.
 When the British attack began, Procione tangled its paravane and failed to sight Sirius until it had closed to 2000 yd on the starboard side and opened fire at 00:53.
 The shells killed the forward gun crew and the captain took evasive action then headed towards the south-west.
-Clio began to make smoke, firing at searchlights and gun flashes and De Recco tried to make a torpedo attack.
+Clio began to make smoke, firing at searchlights and gun flashes; De Recco tried to make a torpedo attack.

 At 00:55 Quiberon broke formation to attack Clio, was bracketed by return fire.
 Sirius and Argonaut were firing on Puccini and at 00:58, Argonaut fired a torpedo at Puccini then one to port soon after at Aventino which was on fire.
 At 01:12 Sirius also launched a torpedo at Aventino which exploded and sank.
 At 01:16 Quiberon sailed through water full of survivors and attacked Puccini and at 01:12 Quentin followed Quiberon, both destroyers setting Puccini on fire; Aurora was engaging Aspromonte from 8000 yd which began to sink; the British cruisers changed target to Clio but after five minutes Clio escaped without damage.
 De Recco had got within 4500 yd of Force Q by 01:30 and launched torpedoes which missed; shell hits from Sirius, Quiberon and Quentin killed 118 members of the crew and left De Recco stopped in the water, eventually to be towed to port by Pigafetta.
 The British ships completed their circuit around the Italian ships and set course for Bône.
 Force Q was attacked by Luftwaffe torpedo bombers at 06:30 on 3 December, sinking Quentin with one torpedo and damaging Quiberon.